pi1541/Pi1541/README.md

 cd ../pottendo-Pi1541/src
 make -f Makefile.circle

-# to build the standard Pi1541 you have to do clean the builds
+# to build the standard Pi1541 you have clean the builds by make clean (toplevel), and make -f Makefile.circle in src
 ```

 # Pi1541